Special tests of upper extremity

 - Neurological dysfunction

-- Patient supine with shoulder in full external rotation and elbow held in maximal flexion with wrist extended for one minute
+- Patient supine with the shoulder in full external rotation and the elbow held in maximal flexion, wrist extended, for one minute

-- Positive: pain present at the medial elbow within the ulnar distribution of the involved side
+- Positive: pain at the medial elbow within the ulnar distribution of the involved side

 Wrist and hand special tests